hectorcorrea/marcli/README.md

 ./marcli -f data/test_1a.mrc
 ```

-Extract MARC records on file that match a given string
+Extract MARC records on file that contain the string "wildlife"
 ```
 ./marcli -f data/test_10.mrc -x wildlife
 ```

-Extracts MARC records on file that match a given string but outputs only field "650" (and the leader) for each record.
-[TODO: add support for multiple fields]
+Extracts MARC records on file that contain the string "wildlife" but outputs only fields "LDR,001,040,650" for each record.
+LDR means the leader.

 ```
-./marcli -f data/test_10.mrc -x wildlife -o 650
+./marcli -f data/test_10.mrc -x wildlife -o LDR,010,040,650
 ```